keithwhor/canvasBlurRect/README.md

   `_blurRect()` method which should perform a box blur + saturation of a rectangle on your canvas and function at > 30FPS on most modern machines.

-It does this by shrinking your canvas, bluring the smaller image in JavaScript, and using your browser's built-in hardware accelerated scaling to "blow up" your blurred image back to full screen.
+It does this by shrinking your canvas, blurring the smaller image in JavaScript, and using your browser's built-in hardware accelerated scaling to "blow up" your blurred image back to full screen.